hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1359

-Whenever a Chapter is sent down, some of those [hypocrites] say, “Which of you has this increased in faith?”
+Whenever a Chapter is sent down, some of those [hypocrites] say, “Which of you has had his Faith increased by it?”
 As for those who believe, it does increase them in faith and they rejoice.

 # 1360